BadIdeaFactory/biffud.com/src/pages/question/faq.page.md

 heading: We have all the answers
 subheading: Trust us.

-membershipTab: Apply to join
+membershipTab: Real FAQ
-partnershipTab: Propose a project
+partnershipTab: Fake FAQ
 ---